 Why choose Familylinks?

-- Familylinks is the largest provider of supports coordination in Allegheny County, and our Supports Coordination Unit serves 12 counties in Pennsylvania.
+- Familylinks is the largest provider of supports coordination in Allegheny County, and our Supports Coordination Unit serves multiple counties in Pennsylvania.

-- Our reputation among clients and service providers is second to none, and we serve about 3,000 clients each year.
+- Our reputation among clients and service providers is second to none, and we serve more than 3,000 clients each year.